DieterSteinhauser/project_documentation/docs/_build/html/_sources/python/python_fundamentals/intro_projects.rst.txt

 Create a function that implements the fibonacci sequence to a number specified by the user.
 Have your program ask the user how many numbers they wish to calculate and print a list of the numbers.

+The fibonacci sequence is as follows:

+.. math:: 0, 1, 1, 2, 3, 5, 8, ....

+Which can be represented as:

+.. math:: F(n) = F(n-1) + F(n-2)

+|

+The following methods could be implemented to return the fibonacci sequence.

 .. automodule:: src.python_fundamentals.fibonacci
    :members:

+.. note:: You may choose to implement the fibonacci method using recursion, a function that calls itself.
+This is one of many ways to handle this.
+It is not required to implement a recursive function, but you may find it easier to understand.

 Solution
 *********